Skip to main content

 Online Master of Science in Information Technology

-• Prepare for industry certifications such as Network+, CompTIA and Security+ and have a portfolio of work to showcase to employers.
+Master core IT concepts and gain advanced expertise in cybersecurity or systems management and security.
+Prepare for industry certifications such as Network+, CompTIA and Security+ and build a portfolio of work to share with employers.

 Quick facts: